ProfessorFish/multi-bot/README.md

 5) Run index.js

-Feel free to join the discord to view development: https://discord.gg/4nw27FgJ7B
+Feel free to join the discord to view development on this bot, on my packages or to get support: https://discord.gg/4nw27FgJ7B